1994-1995 Bayliner Reflexx Specs and Review [Video]

 The 1994-1995 Reflexx was a lesser-known member of the 2-stroke Bayliner jet boat family.
 This model featured a closed deck architecture and a 90hp Mercury SportJet engine.
 Its more popular, bowrider-style brothers were the Jazz 1400 and the top-of-the-line Jazz 1500.

-In this post, we’ll take a close look at the very rare Bayliner Reflexx and its key specifications.
+In this post, we’ll take a close look at this very rare 2-stroke Bayliner runabout and its key specifications.

 Bayliner introduced its first mini jet boat, the open-deck Jazz 1400 for the 1993 season.
-The following year this line was expanded with a new model, the Reflexx (a.k.a.
-Bayliner 1401 Reflexx).
+In the following year, this line was expanded with a family member, the Reflexx.

-These boats had a lot in common, but the Reflexx had a closed bow design and a stylish windshield.
-In terms of dimensions, it measured 14 feet in length while its beam was slightly less than 6 feet.
+These boats had a lot in common, but the model had a closed bow design and a stylish windshield.
+In terms of dimensions, she measured 14 feet in length while her beam was slightly less than 6 feet.

-The dry weight of the Reflexx was 1180 pounds, so you could expect its weight on a trailer to be in the neighborhood of 1600-1700 pounds.
+The claimed dry weight of the boat was 1180 pounds, so you could expect its weight on a trailer to be 1600-1700 pounds.

-Its bow area was completely closed, which ensured very limited space and a less practical layout.
+Its bow area was completely closed, which ensured limited space and a less practical layout.

 In return, it had greater capacities than its open-deck sibling, which could only carry 3 people (or 500 lbs.) and 17 gallons of fuel.